d-bl/GroundForge/docs/help/API.md

 The extension of worksheets is `.sc` which is git-ignored.
 An IDE can compile and run the worksheet as you type.

-The `PatternSheet` is ready to create an SVG in a JVM environment.
+The `SheetSVG` is ready to create an SVG in a JVM environment.
 A [PatternDemos class] shows batch generation of pair/thread diagrams.
 Though written in scala both can as easily be used in java.